secretstartups/handbook/support/workflows/cmoc_workflows.html.md

 After the incident has been mitigated, we'll often begin a monitoring period to ensure that we do not see a recurrence of the issue.
 Monitoring typically lasts for 30 minutes, but it can vary and a specific amount of monitoring time may be requested by the Incident Manager.
 They **may also request that the monitoring stage be skipped entirely.** If this is the case, proceed directly to [Stage 4](#stage-4-resolve).

-To begin monitoring, edit the incident and configure the update similar to the following.
+To begin monitoring, edit the incident and change the following fields.

-![Switch to monitoring](/images/support/cmoc_monitoring_stage.png){: .shadow}

-Take special note of the changes made to the following fields at this stage.

-1. `Current State` - Change to `Monitoring`.
+`Current State` - Change to `Monitoring`.

-1. `Details` - Along with any information specific to the incident be sure to mention that all systems have returned to normal operation, that we're monitoring in order to ensure the issue doesn't recur, and provide an estimate for how long we'll be monitoring before we resolve the incident.
+`Details` - Along with any information specific to the incident be sure to mention that all systems have returned to normal operation, that we're monitoring in order to ensure the issue doesn't recur, and provide an estimate for how long we'll be monitoring before we resolve the incident.
 For example:

 > _While all systems are online and fully operational, out of an abundance of caution we'll leave affected components marked as degraded as we monitor.
 If there are no recurrences in the next 30 minutes, we'll resolve this incident and mark all components as fully operational._

+`Broadcast` - Make sure all boxes are checked.

+`Message Subject` - Leave this at its default value.

-1. `Incident Status` - At this point, the affected component should be back to normal operation.
-However, to be clear that we're still in the incident management process we will **not** flip this back to `Operational` until we leave the monitoring state.
+`Current Status` - Leave this at its previously set value.
+At this point, affected infrastructure should be back to operating normally, but to avoid confusion we **do not** set this back to `Operational` until we are ready to close the incident.

+A ready to be published update that switches the incident over to the monitoring period should look similar to the following.

+![Switch to monitoring](/images/support/cmoc_monitoring_stage.png){: .shadow}

 If at any point during the monitoring period we see a recurrence of the issue, return to [Stage 2](#stage-2-manage).
 If the monitoring period completes with no recurrence of the issue, proceed to [Stage 4](#stage-4-resolve).